 There are many varieties of beets including red beets, golden beets, Chioggia beets and white beets.
 Red beets are a deep red-purple color and are one of the most common types.
 Golden beets are sweeter than red.
 Chioggia beets have red and white rings on the inside.
 White beets are white or a pale yellow color.
 Both the roots and the leaves of the beet plant are edible.

-- Add beet greens to a salad
+- Add beet leaves to a salad

 - Sauté chopped beet greens with olive oil and garlic

-- Add beets to a stir-fry
+- Add to soups or stews